HSBC hopes to leapfrog rivals with new China partnership

 “The benefit of this approach is we can build this venture to our global standards of governance and technology,” said Gordon French, head of global banking and markets in Asia Pacific for HSBC.

-Ratings agencies have nevertheless expressed concerns that the breakneck speed of China’s corporate bond market while the economy slows could lead to a boom in defaults that might destabilize markets.
+Ratings agencies have nevertheless expressed concerns that the breakneck speed of China’s corporate bond market while the economy slows could lead to a boom in defaults that might destabilise markets.

 China’s corporate debt-to-GDP rose to 160 percent, with total borrowings of $16.1 trillion in 2014, twice that of the United States, and could rise to $28.5 trillion in 2019, according to Standard & Poor‘s.